Floydlang/floyd/docs/README.md

 # WHAT IS FLOYD?

-Floyd is a general purpose programming language designed for making very large and robust programs that run really fast, while ducking many of the problems of older languages.
+Floyd is a general-purpose programming language designed for making very large and robust programs that run really fast, while ducking many of the problems of older languages.

 Floyds web page: [www.floydlang.org](https://www.floydlang.org "Floyd language's Homepage")